jccrosby/smart-ai-adoption/slides.md

 Question 4 - Can we **trust the outputs**?

 - **LEAP - Experiment & Assess:**
-  - Gather data and feedback on the reliability of AI outputs.
+  - This is where you gather data and feedback on the reliability of the outputs.
-  - Assess for accuracy and validity.
+  - and you assess them for accuracy and validity
-- **Emphasize Verification:**
-  - Understand AI's decision-making process
-  - What are the mechanisms to verify its results.
 - **Red Flags:**
   - Limited testing
   - Black-box models
-  - No verification process
+  - No defined process for verification

+- I'm sure you can see how the Cursor "Experiment" failed here too.
+- This is another great example of issues with "Vibe coding".
 -->

 ---